epccs/RPUno/XcvrTest/README.md

 I2C provided address 0x31 from manager
 [PASS]
 ```

+The resutls can also be seen on the remote R-Pi host, but if something goes wrong the bootload port may be needed to see the test results.

 The test is not done, I will start working on it soon.